e-harrell/hbcumap/README.md

 # HBCU Map
-Data and code to clean data for map of HBCUs in Tableau
+Data and code to clean data used to create a map of Historically Black Colleges and Universities in the U.S.